Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 7 – Ratcha Pataen

 Ratcha Pataen is more commonly known as the ‘Raj Pattern,’ meaning royal pattern.
 Compared to other traditional suits, this one is more recent.
 In 1871, King Chulalongkorn got this suit especially fashioned by a Calcutta tailor.
 This was during his visit to British India.
-Raj Pattern is worn by Thai men.
+The Raj Pattern is worn by Thai men.
 It consists of a jacket with a standing collar and a buttoned-down opening.
-The inspiration behind this ensemble is the chong kraben and the Western suit jacket.
+The inspiration behind this ensemble is the Chong kraben and the Western suit jacket.

-Today, raj pattern is left to be worn on specific occasions.
+Today, the raj pattern is left to be worn on specific occasions.
 It has become the national costume of Thailand.
 The jacket is used in universities as part of the students’ uniforms.
 It is paired with straight trousers.
 It is also used as the dress uniform in civil and military service.
 You should also have a look at these Botswana Traditional Outfits For Women To Wear.

 traditional thai outfits (8)